-2307.1.5 The consent holder shall arrange for in situ calibration of the flow metering equipment and instrumentation by a person and method approved by Council upon installation and at least once a year thereafter to ensure its performance.
+The consent holder shall arrange for in situ calibration of the flow metering equipment and instrumentation by a person and method approved by Council upon installation and at least once a year thereafter to ensure its performance.
 The meter accuracy should be ±10 % but with no greater a deviation from the previous meter calibration of ±5 %.
 A copy of independent certification of each calibration result shall be submitted to Council.

-2307.1.6 Should any meter, after being calibrated, be found to have an error greater than that specified in Section 2307.1.5 as a repeatable measurement, Council may make an adjustment in accordance with the results shown by such tests back-dated for a period at the discretion of Council but not exceeding twelve (12) months, and the consent holder shall pay or be credited a greater or lesser amount according to such adjustment.
+Should any meter, after being calibrated, be found to have an error greater than that specified in clause 9.3.4 as a repeatable measurement, Council may make an adjustment in accordance with the results shown by such tests back-dated for a period at the discretion of Council but not exceeding twelve (12) months, and the consent holder shall pay or be credited a greater or lesser amount according to such adjustment.

-2307.2 Estimating Discharge
+Estimating Discharge

-2307.2.1 Where no meter or similar apparatus is warranted, Council may require that a percentage of the water supplied to the premises (or other such basis as seems reasonable) be used for estimating the rate or quantity of flow for the purposes of charging.
+Where no meter or similar apparatus is required as a condition of consent, Council may require that a percentage of the water supplied to the Premises (or other such basis as seems reasonable) be used for estimating the rate or quantity of flow for the purposes of charging.

-2307.2.2 Should any meter be out of repair or cease to register, or be removed, Council shall estimate the discharge for the period since the previous reading of such meter, (based on the average of the previous twelve (12) months charged to the person discharging) and they shall pay according to such estimate.
-Provided that when by reason of a large variation of discharge due to seasonal or other causes, the average of the previous twelve (12) months would be an unreasonable estimate of the discharge, then Council may take into consideration other evidence for the purpose of arriving at a reasonable estimate, and the person discharging shall pay according to such an estimate.
+Should any meter be out of repair or cease to register, or be removed, Council may estimate the discharge for the period since the previous reading of such meter on the basis of the average of discharges during the previous 12 months, or any other factor it considers relevant, and may determine the charges payable according to that estimate.

-2307.2.3 Where in the opinion of Council, a meter has been tampered with, Council (without prejudice to the other remedies available) may declare the reading void and estimate discharge as provided in 2307.2.2.
+Any person who tampers with a meter installed to comply with a requirement under this bylaw, or a consent, commits an offence against this bylaw.
+Where in the opinion of Council, a meter has been tampered with, Council may declare the reading void and estimate discharge as provided in clause 9.4.2.